akm-manjurul-alam/px-azubi-vortrag-template/README.md

 and it stands on Vuejs.
 ```
 ### Vue.js
-The guideline to use Vuejs can be found on See [Vuejs Getting Started](https://cli.vuejs.org).
+The guideline to use for Vuejs can be found on See [Vuejs Getting Started](https://cli.vuejs.org).

 ### REVEAL.JS
 Website: [Reveal.js](https://revealjs.com/#/)